DanielTakeshi/rl_algorithms/dqn/README.md

 # Deep Q-Networks

-This is not entirely my code.
-It originally came from UC Berkeley's Deep Reinforcement Learning class.
+The starter code is from UC Berkeley's Deep Reinforcement Learning class.
 These are their comments:

 > See http://rll.berkeley.edu/deeprlcourse/docs/hw3.pdf for instructions
 >